Hamburger: Marketing

+The case was settled out of court.

 France

 In 2012, according to a study by the NDP cabinet, the French consume 14 hamburgers in restaurants per year per person, placing them fourth in the world and second in Europe, just behind the British.
+A popular burger chain in France is Quick.

-According to a study by Gira Conseil on the consumption of hamburgers in France in 2013, 75% of traditional French restaurants offer at least one hamburger on their menu, and for a third of these restaurants, it has become the leader in the range of dishes, ahead of rib steaks, grills or fish.
+According to a study by Gira Conseil on the consumption of hamburgers in France in 2013, 75% of traditional French restaurants offer at least one hamburger on their menu, and for a third of these restaurants, it has become the leader in the range of dishes, ahead of rib steaks, grills, or fish.

 Mexico

 In Mexico, burgers (called hamburguesas) are served with ham and slices of American cheese fried on top of the meat patty.
 The toppings include avocado, jalapeño slices, shredded lettuce, onion, and tomato.
 The bun has mayonnaise, ketchup, and mustard.
 Bacon may also be added, which can be fried or grilled along with the meat patty.
-A slice of pineapple may be added to a hamburger for a "Hawaiian hamburger."
+A slice of pineapple may be added to a hamburger for a "Hawaiian hamburger".

 Some restaurants' burgers also have barbecue sauce, and others replace the ground patty with sirloin, Al pastor meat, barbacoa, or fried chicken breast.
-Many burger chains from the United States can be found all over Mexico, including Carl's Jr., Sonic, McDonald's, and Burger King.
+Many burger chains from the United States can be found in Mexico, including Carl's Jr., Sonic, McDonald's, and Burger King.

 United Kingdom and Ireland

-Hamburgers in the UK and Ireland are very similar to those in the US, and the same big two chains dominate the High Street as in the U.S. — McDonald's and Burger King.
+Hamburgers in the UK and Ireland are very similar to those in the US, and the same big two chains dominate there as in the U.S. — McDonald's and Burger King.
 The menus offered to both countries are virtually identical, although portion sizes tend to be smaller in the UK.
-In Ireland, the food outlet Supermacs is widespread throughout the country, serving burgers as part of its menu.
-In Ireland, Abrakebabra (started out selling kebabs) and Eddie Rocket's are also major chains.
+In Ireland, the burger-serving food outlet Supermacs is widespread throughout the country.
+In Ireland, Abrakebabra, which began as a kebab restaurant, and Eddie Rocket's are also major chains.

-An original and indigenous rival to the big two U.S. giants was the quintessentially British fast-food chain Wimpy, originally known as Wimpy Bar (opened 1954 at the Lyon's Corner House in Coventry Street London), which served its hamburgers on a plate with British-style chips, accompanied by cutlery and delivered to the customer's table.
+A native rival to the big two U.S. chains was the fast-food chain popular in Britain, Wimpy, originally known as Wimpy Bar (opened 1954 at the Lyon's Corner House in Coventry Street London), which served its hamburgers on a plate with British-style chips, accompanied by cutlery and delivered to the customer's table.
 In the late 1970s, to compete with McDonald's, Wimpy began to open American-style counter-service restaurants, and the brand disappeared from many UK high streets when those restaurants were re-branded as Burger Kings between 1989 and 1990 by the then-owner of both brands, Grand Metropolitan.
-A management buyout in 1990 split the brands again, and now Wimpy table-service restaurants can still be found in many town centres, whilst new counter-service Wimpys are now often found at motorway service stations.
+A management buyout in 1990 split the brands again, and now Wimpy table-service restaurants can still be found in many town centers, while new counter-service Wimpys are now often found at highway service stations.

-Hamburgers are also available from mobile kiosks, commonly known as “burger vans,", particularly at outdoor events such as football matches.
-Burgers from this type of outlet are usually served without any form of salad — only fried onions and a choice of tomato ketchup, mustard, or brown sauce.
+Hamburgers are also available from mobile kiosks, commonly known as "burger vans", particularly at outdoor events such as soccer games.
+These burgers are usually served without any form of salad, only fried onions and a choice of tomato ketchup, mustard, or brown sauce.